Risei is a new way to write unit tests that's easier and faster, more dependable, and keeps your tests from standing in the way of redesigns.

 And they have a summary bar at the bottom:

-Check out the list of these changes.
+Check out the full list of changes.

 Install Risei for development time only: